Vandise/redux-socket.io-middleware/README.md

   EVENTS.server,
   EVENTS.state,
-  CONNECT,           /* connect action to be sent by redux to initialize the socket */
-                     /* this also serves as a unique idendifier for multiple socket applications */ );
+  CONNECT,           /* connect action to be sent by redux to initialize the socket */ /* options */      /* this also serves as a unique idendifier for multiple socket applications */ );

 ```